Are solar batteries worth it in the UK? 2026 costs, savings, and who should skip them

 Who batteries make sense for (and who should skip them)

 Household pattern Midday surplus likely?
-Evening demand Battery fit What to check first
+Evening demand Battery worth it?
+What to check first

-Evening-heavy cooking + laundry Moderate to higher High Often good Can any loads be moved first?
+Evening-heavy cooking + laundry Moderate to high High Often yes Can any loads be moved to midday first?

-EV can charge at home in the day Lower Varies Often weak Smart charging window beats storage
+EV can charge at home in the day Low (EV soaks surplus) Varies Usually no Smart EV charging beats storage

 Heat pump + hot water can shift to midday Lower in shoulder months Varies Usually mixed Control strategy and seasonal mismatch